moltenlabs/sigil/README.md

 ---

-## What is Molten Sigil?
+## What is Glyphs?

-**Molten Sigil** is a Rust library for working with ANSI escape sequences.
+**Glyphs** is a Rust library for working with ANSI escape sequences.
 It lets you:

 1. **Style terminal output** with a fluent, type-safe API
 2. **Parse existing sequences** into human-readable descriptions